 Children / young people, Family / whanau

-NZ Parkour has a governing board of at least 3 board members who govern the operations of the organisation.
-The board is elected by the members at the AGM.
-The board then decides on its own Chairman, Secretary and Treasurer, and these positions can be held by one or more than one person.
-The board hires (this position can be voluntary) a CEO to oversee the management of the organisation and he has volunteers and paid staff who work under him, primarily Regional Representatives and coaches.
+Parkour NZ is governed by a Board of up to 9 members.
+Elected Members are elected by the members at the AGM, co-opted members are appointed by the Board.
+The Board decides on its own Officers (Chair, Secretary, Treasurer, etc.) and these positions can be held by one or more than one person.
+The Board hires (this position can be voluntary) a CEO to oversee the management of the organisation.
+They have volunteers and paid staff who support the operational delivery.

 Annual Returns are due within 6 months of a charity’s balance date (financial year-end), or a longer period if an extension has been granted.